 Fullerton House School is situated in the heart of the village of Denaby Main, near Doncaster in South Yorkshire.
 Its central location provides easy access by road, rail or air.

-With over 20 years experience of specialist education and care provision at Fullerton House School, the staff pride themselves on offering a highly professional, 52-week-a-year service for 36 people of both sexes.
+With over 25 years experience of specialist education and care provision at Fullerton House School, the staff pride themselves on offering a highly professional, 52-weeks-a-year service for up to 44 young people of both sexes.

-The people we support have complex needs including behaviour that may challenge and a learning disability, often in association with autism.
-While our primary service is to provide 52-week-a-year provision, we can consider a more flexible package, if necessary, to meet an individual person’s needs.
+The young people we support have complex needs including behaviour that may challenge and a learning disability, often in association with autism.
+Our speciality is 52 week placements where intensive care, education and clinical support is available to students throughout the year.

 We seek to enable each individual to maximise his or her potential and achieve a progressively more independent quality of life.
 This is achieved through:

 This encompasses education, care, communication, health, behaviour, recreational/vocational programmes, emotional well-being and citizenship.
-People are encouraged to participate in activities and empowered to make their own decisions, with support if required.
+Young people are encouraged to participate in activities and empowered to make their own decisions, with support if required.

 Individual Learning Plans

 Everyone has a carefully designed Individual Learning Plan (ILP) based on their specific needs and aspirations.